In the beginning was the picture

-Yes, and once a year, we host the so-called "hackathon," where all 24 work hours on solutions and ideas that you consider important - that can be something crazy, something practical or something else.
+Yes, and once a year we organize the so-called “hackathon”, in which every 24 hours work on solutions and ideas that you consider important - that can be something crazy, something practical or something else.

 Here, everyone can live out and create a very special, creative mood.
 It is fascinating what the teams are doing in this short time.